 Steve Sibley, vice president of project management for IBM Power, said in a statement, “IBM is more integrated than ever before in our strategy and how we’re working together, building on this Red Hat platform side of things and the ability to sell more capability to our customers to enhance what they have – it’s really a great opportunity for our customers.”

-IBM claims that the new series of servers come equipped with major security enhancements along with Red Hat hybrid cloud capabilities.
+IBM claims that the new series of servers comes with major security enhancements and Red Hat hybrid cloud capabilities.
 This only means that the servers can respond faster to business demands while also protecting the data from core to cloud.
 A report shows that Power 10 has four times the number of encryption engines per core when compared to IBM’s last Power9 servers; Power10 delivers 2.5 times faster performance for AES encryption.

-During its release the company stressed time and again on “instant scaling, pay per use consumption” which is a part of IMB’s ‘Hybrid Cloud’ strategy.
-However, IBM did not mention details regarding the SKUs, memory options, and did not mention if these will be available for direct purchase.
+During its release, the company stressed time and again “instant scaling, pay per use consumption,” which is a part of IMB’s ‘Hybrid Cloud’ strategy.
+However, IBM did not mention details regarding the SKUs, and memory options and did not mention if these will be available for direct purchase.